Azamat7/Prosperi/README.md

 ## Hosted version

-#### You can access the web application hosted on DigitalOcean: http://157.245.66.7/
+#### You can access the web application hosted on DigitalOcean: http://157.245.66.7/ (no longer the case)

 ## Usage